Japan automaker shares feel heat ahead of Trump-Abe meeting

 With Trump branding Japan's auto trade as "unfair" and accusing Tokyo of using monetary policy to devalue its currency to boost exports, Japanese car makers are seen as likely to take the brunt of any flare-up in trade friction between the two countries.

-The Tokyo Stock Exchange's transport equipment makers index, which largely consists of car makers, has fallen 2.3 percent so far this year, with Mazda Motor Corp falling 16.9 percent and Toyota Motor Corp 6.3 percent.
+The Tokyo Stock Exchange's transport equipment makers index .ITEQP.T, which largely consists of car makers, has fallen 2.3 percent so far this year, with Mazda Motor Corp (7261.T) falling 16.9 percent and Toyota Motor Corp (7203.T) 6.3 percent.

-That compared with gains of 1.4 percent in the Nikkei average share price index.
+That compared with gains of 1.4 percent in the Nikkei average share price index .N225.

 "It is hard to buy the sector with mid/long-term uncertainties," said Ryoma Sugihara, director of equity sales at Societe Generale Securities.